forkbabu/BinodTharu/README.md

 # BinodTharu
 This ain't no useless shit hon.
+A low code drive file downloader that's what it is.

 ![](https://alltimetrends.com/wp-content/uploads/2020/08/image-26-e1596777470888-800x277.png)
 # `pip install binodtharu`